Reagan Maui'a: Cincinnati Bengals

 On September 3, 2008, Maui'a was signed by the Cincinnati Bengals after the team's starting fullback, Jeremi Johnson, was placed on injured reserve.
 Maui'a played in two games for the Bengals before being waived on October 11 when the team signed placekicker Dave Rayner.

 Maui'a was re-signed on October 22 when Rayner was released.
 However, he was placed on season-ending injured reserve just two days later.

 Arizona Cardinals

 Maui'a was signed by the Arizona Cardinals on August 5, 2009, after fullback Justin Green was placed on injured reserve.
 He was waived on September 4.

 Maui'a was re-signed to a future contract on January 21, 2010, after spending the 2009 season out of football.

 He was released September 2, 2011, and then re-signed on November 2.
 He was waived again on November 29.
 He was re-signed again on August 11, 2012, and waived again on August 25.
 He re-signed with the team on September 28.

 Personal life

-He is the distant cousin of Samson Satele, who was also drafted by the Dolphins in the 2007 NFL Draft.
+Maui'a is a distant cousin of Samson Satele, who was also drafted by the Dolphins in the 2007 NFL Draft.
 He lived in Stockton.

 In 2010 he was awarded the matai title of Tuioti by his mother's village of Falelima, Savai'i, in Samoa.